George Mason: Virginia House of Burgesses

 Following the repeal, a committee of London merchants issued a public letter to Americans, warning them not to declare victory.
 Mason published a response in June 1766, satirizing the British position, "We have, with infinite Difficulty & Fatigue got you excused this one Time; do what your Papa and Mamma bid, & hasten to return your most grateful Acknowledgements for condescending to let you keep what is your own."
 The Townshend Acts of 1767 were Britain's next attempt to tax the colonies, placing duties on substances including lead and glass, which provoked calls from the northern colonies for a boycott of British goods.
 Virginia, more dependent on goods imported from Britain, was less enthusiastic, and as local planters tended to receive goods at their river landings, a boycott would be difficult to enforce.
 In April 1769, Washington sent a copy of a Philadelphia resolution to Mason, asking his advice on what action Virginia should take.
 It is unknown who adapted that text for use in Virginia (Broadwater concludes it was Mason) but Mason sent Washington a corrected draft on April 23, 1769.
 Washington took it to Williamsburg, but the governor, Lord Botetourt, dissolved the legislature because of the radical resolutions it was passing.
 The Burgesses adjourned to a nearby tavern and there passed a non-importation agreement based on Mason's draft.

-Although the resolution was not as strong as Mason had liked—he wanted Virginia to threaten to cut off tobacco—Mason worked in the following years for non-importation.
-The repeal of most of the Townshend duties (excepting that on tea) made his task more difficult.
+Although the resolution did not threaten to cut off tobacco, as Mason wanted, he worked in the following years for non-importation.
+The repeal of most of the Townshend duties made his task more difficult.
 In March 1773, his wife Ann died of illness contracted after another pregnancy.
-Mason was the sole parent to nine children, and his commitments made him even more reluctant to accept political office that would take him from Gunston Hall.
+Mason was the sole parent to nine children, and his commitments made him even more reluctant to accept political office that would require him departing Gunston Hall.